 Forging one’s own path is not always easy or expected in academia.
 Baglietto recalls that the hardest moment in his own graduate school experience was when he decided to entirely change his research methodology.
 “After 18 months of research, I had to tell my supervisor that I had abandoned the approach he had suggested and instead picked up a different direction in Computational Fluid Dynamics.
 I tried to make sure I had done my homework in order to convince him I had a good idea and that it was worth pursuing.”
 He says, “I cannot say my supervisor wasn’t surprised at first, but it did end up working out well.”

 Cultivating a healthy lab environment

-Along with his ambitious lab-wide aims, Baglietto has prioritized fostering a friendly and inclusive work environment (another of the Mentoring Guideposts identified by the C2C program).
+Along with his ambitious lab-wide aims, Baglietto has prioritized fostering a friendly and inclusive work environment (another of the Mentoring Guideposts).
 One of Baglietto’s students noted in their nomination letter that “he creates a collaborative environment in which it is understood that each person’s opinion must be treated with respect, and that each individual contributes value to the research group as a whole.”

 Baglietto says that one of the central practices he encourages in his lab–and a tenet he learned from his middle school math teacher–is “to enjoy competition.”

 “Research is not that different from sport, so don’t be afraid of competing.
 Go out and challenge other groups with your ideas, make it fun,” Baglietto urges.
 “See if your ideas actually work in the field…and never be afraid of challenging yourself and your ideas!”

 When asked what advice he would give to incoming graduate students at MIT, Baglietto offers, “The best thing you can do is be completely transparent with your faculty advisor.
 Tell them what your goals are.
 And communicate any worries or fears about reaching them.”